tglazier754/quiz-generator/README.md

 -Tesseract
 -HTML-to-Text

+User logins are only in testing stage.
+A new user must be added by me to the whitelist

 ## Capabilities + How to Use
 The app revolves around the concept of resources.
 In order to generate a quiz, you must specify a resource to include.
 A resource can be generated from a url, from copied/typed text or extracted from an image using the tesseract library.